 If a student becomes ill during the day and/or if they exhibit signs of illness, they will be required to enter into an isolation area as designated by the school until their parent or guardian can pick them up.
 The area will be flagged as closed until it can be cleaned, and sanitized after the student leaves the school.

-All staff and students who are experiencing new or worsening symptoms consistent with COVID-19 must not attend school and should seek appropriate medical attention as required, including getting tested at a COVID-19 testing centre.
-Staff and students feeling sick should remain at home while waiting for test results.
+All staff and students who are experiencing new or worsening symptoms consistent with COVID-19 should self-isolate immediately and contact their health provider and/or Toronto Public Health for next steps.
+Staff and students feeling sick should remain at home for 14 days and 24 hours after symptoms resolve or until a negative COVID-19 test result is given and symptoms have resolved for 24 hours.
 If a symptomatic individual tests positive for COVID-19, they should continue to remain in isolation at home and follow the directions of their local public health unit.
 Persons who test positive may not return to school until they are cleared according to public health guidance.
-Tests that are retested negative (after an initial positive test) can return to school once they are symptom-free for 24 hours.